Absolute Vs Relative Accuracy For Drone Surveying - Heliguy

 Accuracy Vs Precision In Drone Surveying

-Before we delve into Relative vs Absolute Accuracy, let's first explore the differences between accuracy and precision, as these are two ways that surveyors can think about errors.
+Before we dive into Relative vs Absolute Accuracy, let's first explore the differences between accuracy and precision, as these are two ways that surveyors can think about errors.

 In the context of Relative Vs Absolute Accuracy: